Article first published August 2014, updated May 2019

 Are you struggling to measure the bottom line impact of your email marketing?

 The best part is: It’s really easy to do.
-In this post we’ll outline 3 simple steps to help you make it happen.
+Read on to discover three simple steps to help you make it happen.

 1. Set up campaign tracking